 Helping children connect with Jesus and His Story takes more than programs, a good curriculum, special events, or keeping children engaged with good things.
 If children are going to develop strong links with Jesus, they need hearts inclined to Him, a thirst to know Him, and a desire to live for Him.
+Heart, head, hands.
+Here’s how to make it more than a catchphrase:

 Hearts inclined to Him